Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Connectivity for level sets

 \subsection{The $k$-block-nest}

-This section is devoted to extract a subset $Q$ of a path $P$, which stretches uniformly.
-Our construction is based on an inductive procedure, and we first give a description on the mental picture behind.
-Let $\BD_{jk}$ be those elements in $\B_{jk}$ which has lower left corner in $2^{jk} \mathbb{Z}^2$.
+This section is devoted to extract a subset $Q$ of a path $P$, which ``stretches uniformly" (roughly speaking, for boxes of the same side length along $P$, the subset $Q$ has the same number of points in each box).
+Our construction is based on an inductive procedure, and we first give a description on the mental picture behind it.
+Let $\BD_{jk}$ be those elements in $\B_{jk}$ which have lower left corners in $2^{jk} \mathbb{Z}^2$.
 We see that $(\BD_{jk})_{j=m, \ldots, 0}$ forms an increasing sequence of nested uniform partitions of $V_N$.
 A natural attempt for the initial round of the induction is to consider the intersections of $P$ with all boxes in $\BD_{(m-1)k}$, which lead to a few subpaths of $P$.
 However, there are a couple of issues with this oversimplified attempt: \begin{itemize} \item Despite that the path $P$ is connected and self-avoiding, the intersection of $P$ with a box in $\BD_{(m-1)k}$ could contain a number of disconnected subpaths (the disconnectedness can potentially result in difficulties in entropy estimates).

-\item Some of the boxes in $\BD_{(m-1)k}$ may intersect with $P$ substantially more heavily than other boxes, which would violate our desired ``uniformly stretching'' property. \end{itemize}
+\item Some of the boxes in $\BD_{(m-1)k}$ may intersect $P$ substantially more than other boxes, which would violate our desired ``uniformly stretching'' property of $Q$. \end{itemize}

 Fix a box $B$ in $\BD_{(m-1)k}$.
 In order to address the issue of disconnectedness, we only take the ``first'' connected piece of $P$ in $B$, denoted by $P^{(1)}$.
 Furthermore, in order to address the issue of non-uniformity, we only keep an initial segment $P^{(2)}$ of $P^{(1)}$ so that $P^{(2)}$ intersects with precisely $K_1$ boxes in $\BD_{(m-2)k}$ for a pre-fixed number $K_1$ (depending on $K$).
-However, in the fix for the second issue, we face the difficulty that $P^{(1)}$ might be short so it is impossible to extract such $P^{(2)}$.
-In order to address this issue and carry out the induction, we give a rigorous meaning on ``traversing" a box, and replace the concept of intersection by traversing.
-Then, from a traversing $P^{(1)}$, we are able to extract $P^{(2)}$ to traverse exact $K_1$ boxes in $\BD_{(m-2)k}$.
+However, in the fix for the second issue, we face the difficulty that $P^{(1)}$ might be short so that it is impossible to extract such $P^{(2)}$.
+In order to address this issue and carry out the induction, we will define {\em traversals} of a box, and replace the concept of intersection with traversal.
+Then, from a traversal $P^{(1)}$, we are able to extract $P^{(2)}$ to traverse exactly $K_1$ boxes in $\BD_{(m-2)k}$.
 This ensures that our induction would in the end give us a large subset $Q\subseteq P$ which stretches uniformly.
-In what follows, we provide the formal construction and verification for the aforementioned inductive procedure, which we will refer to as \emph{$k$-block-nest program}.
+In what follows, we will provide the formal construction and verification for the aforementioned inductive procedure, which we will refer to as the \emph{$k$-block-nest program}.

 Suppose $B$ is a box of side length $\ell$.
 Let $B^*$ and $B^{**}$ be the boxes centered at $B$ of side lengths $3 \ell$ and $7 \ell $, respectively.
 That is,